Willy-JL/Qubes-Scripts/README.md

 Collection of custom scripts for Qubes OS

 ### Installation:

+Install this in dom0:
+`sudo qubes-dom0-update flameshot gpick `

 Just drop the scripts you want in `/usr/local/bin` on dom0 ([how to copy files to dom0](https://www.qubes-os.org/doc/how-to-copy-from-dom0/#copying-to-dom0))

 ### Explanation / Usage: